 The identification of Apramycin and GM C1a as safer aminoglycoside antibiotics that are less toxic to the ear but still effective against life-threatening bacterial infection can serve as the basis to develop new antibiotics.

 The crucial role of antibiotics in treating fatal bacterial infectious is unquestionable.
 The rapid increase and spread in the number of bacteria that are resistant to the currently used antibiotics makes it harder to treat serious infections, such as pneumonia and tuberculosis.
 It is urgent to find viable alternatives, which preferentially do not cause debilitating side effects, such as permanent hearing loss.
 This work contributes to increasing our knowledge about those safer alternatives.
-Although researchers all over the world are developing medicines to prevent the hearing loss caused by aminoglycoside antibiotics (see blog for more information), the best alternative would be to have antibiotics which do not cause hearing loss in the first place.
+Although researchers all over the world are developing medicines to prevent the hearing loss caused by aminoglycoside antibiotics, the best alternative would be to have antibiotics which do not cause hearing loss in the first place.

-This research was published in the journal Scientific Reports – you can read the original paper on the journal website.
+This research was published in the journal Scientific Reports.

 We depend on your donations so we can fund the best hearing and tinnitus research around the world.
 Donate today and help us continue our vital work into hearing treatments, so that people can live life to the full again.